CLI Reference

 README.md

-Generated project structure:
+Generated project structure (default):

 my_awesome_pack/